 A comprehensive school seismic upgrading program is underway to make schools safer in the event of an earthquake by minimizing the probability of structural collapse.
 The Ministry of Education initiated Phase 1 of the Provincial Seismic Mitigation Program with district assessments of schools to determine seismic risk and scope of upgrading work required.
 Project engineers used retrofit design concepts in the risk assessments that were developed by the Association of Professional Engineers and Geoscientists of BC (APEGBC).
 Phase 2 has continued with the structural upgrading of over 300 schools in B.C. as well as various educational components about life-safety during an earthquake.

-In Richmond, two schools have been upgraded thus far (Garden City Elementary, Samuel Brighouse Elementary), 11 schools have been supported/approved by the Ministry to proceed, and another 24 schools have been identified as requiring high priority upgrades that have yet to be planned.
+In Richmond, six schools have been upgraded thus far (Garden City Elementary, Samuel Brighouse Elementary, William Cook Elementary, Hugh Boyd Secondary, Robert J. Tait Elementary and W.D.
+Ferris Elementary), seven more school seismic upgrade projects have been approved by the Ministry, and another 24 schools have been identified as requiring high priority upgrades that have yet to be supported.
 For more information on the Richmond seismic mitigation program, click here.

 Major Capital Projects

-Major Capital Projects are generally defined as greater than $1.5 Million in value and will take mult-years to complete.
-The Ministry of Education has three categories of Major Capital Projects:
+Major Capital Projects are generally defined as greater than $1.5 Million in value and will take multiple years to complete.
+The Ministry of Education has four categories of Major Capital Projects:

 - Seismic Mitigation Program (SMP)